Second Chance Law in TExas

 - The DWI was a second or third offense

-As a criminal lawyer with more than 20 years of experience, including my expereince as a prosecutor and judge, I have a comprehensive understanding of all the related laws, proceedings, and paperwork associated with the new second chance law.
-If an appropriate avenue is available, I can help you seal your records in a timely and professional manner, allowing you to return to your normal, happy life.
+As a criminal lawyer with more than 25 years of experience, including my experience as a prosecutor and judge, I have a comprehensive understanding of all the related laws, proceedings, and paperwork associated with the new second chance law.
+If an appropriate avenue is available, I will ask the judge to seal your records in a timely and professional manner, allowing you to return to your normal, happy life.